Hellraiser: Hellseeker: Production

-Writer Michael Lent gained attention for a spec script he had written and was invited by the Weinstein brothers to pitch on the fifth installment of the Hellraiser franchise.
-Lent's story "The Hellseeker" began with a fire at a remote radio station turned hacker laboratory.
+Writer Michael Lent gained attention for a spec script he had written and was invited by Bob and Harvey Weinstein to pitch on the fifth installment of the Hellraiser franchise.
+Lent's story The Hellseeker began with a fire at a remote radio station turned hacker laboratory.
 There is at least one survivor, a severely burned John Doe, later named Miller Rix.
 A game designer named Blink is also missing.
 Rix does not remember who he is, as he slowly recovers from his injuries.
 A fragment of a Cenobite claw embedded in his body, causes him to be haunted by horrific images as his memories are gradually restored.
-Rix hunts for his own identity, pursued by the police and the Cenobites, he has a chance to be new person or be caught by his past and the literal demons who seek to claim him.
+Rix hunts for his own identity; pursued by the police and the Cenobites, he has a chance to be new person or be caught by his past and the literal demons who seek to claim him.
 Blink returns and tells Miller about the Hellraiser game they had hacked into and his plan to release it globally.
 The script went through many drafts and Doug Aarniokoski was brought on as director, but he left to direct Highlander: Endgame.
 Several executives connected to the project at Miramax/Dimension had been fired, and the project was pushed back from fifth to potentially the sixth Hellraiser film.
 Lent completed his obligations, and offered to work something out if further drafts were needed but the project went silent.
-The next thing Lent heard about it was that a film titled "Hellseeker" was filming in Canada.
+The next thing Lent heard about it was that a film titled Hellseeker was filming in Canada.
 Although the two projects had some similarities the film that was eventually produced was very different from what Lent had written, "everything that happens after the first eight or ten minutes was not anything that I would have ever envisioned".